Token Spammers, Rug Pulls, and SniperBots: An Analysis of the Ecosystem of Tokens in Ethereum and in the Binance Smart Chain (BNB): The Anatomy of a Rug Pull

-We find several repetitions of names that contain popular meme-related words like "Doge", "Inu" or "Shiba".
-This is not surprising since meme coins are very popular nowadays after events that involved the "meme stocks" of GameStop (GME) and AMC Entertainment (AMC) in late 2020~\cite{la2021doge}.
-Luckily, CoinMarketCap and CoinGecko offer a categorization of the tokens they list that containing also the "meme" category.
-We leverage these lists to extract the most frequent words and search for them in tokens involved in exit scams.
-We find a huge amount of tokens in this category: 54,229 in BSC and 4,835 in Ethereum.
+We find several names that contain popular meme-related words like "Doge", "Inu" or "Shiba".
+This is not surprising, since meme tokens are very popular after the events that involved the "meme stocks" of GameStop (GME) and AMC Entertainment (AMC) in late 2020~\cite{morgia2021doge}.
+Luckily, CoinMarketCap and CoinGecko offer a categorization of the tokens that also contain the "meme" category.
+We leverage these lists to extract the most frequent words and search for them into the tokens involved in rug pulls.
+We find a huge amount of tokens of this category: 54,229 in BSC and 4,835 in Ethereum.

-As the last category of our investigation, we look for DeFi services (\eg Deriswap, Shibaswap, Seedswap, and Eco Finance).
-In this case, we search for tokens containing the "swap", "defi", and "finance" keywords.
-With this approach, we find for this category 24,197 tokens in BSC and 3,548 in Ethereum.
+As the last category of our investigation, we look for DeFi services (\eg Deriswap, Shibaswap, and Eco Finance).
+In this case, we simply search for tokens containing the "swap", "defi" and "finance" keywords.
+With this approach, we find for this category 25,524 tokens in BSC and 3,751 in Ethereum.

-With our simple categorization, we covered the names of 39\% of the exit scam tokens on BSC and 47\% in Ethereum.
-Even if we were not able to categorize all the tokens, we get some insights into how scammers pick the name to arrange their fraud.
-In particular, it is possible to note a strong trend in choosing tokens' names related to the meme category and leveraging the names of popular cryptocurrencies, services, and companies.
+With our simple categorization, we covered the names of 39\% of the 1-day tokens on the BSC and 48\% on Ethereum.
+Even if we were not able to categorize all the tokens, we get some insights on how attackers pick the name to arrange their operations.
+In particular, we note a strong trend in choosing tokens' names related to the meme category and leveraging the name of popular cryptocurrencies, services, and companies.